Everything you need to know

 Everyone knows what grade boundaries are.
 They're the boundaries between grades, or the minimum number of marks at which a grade can be achieved.
 OK, but why should you care about them?

 You do an exam, someone marks your answers using a mark scheme, you end up with a mark and then the marking gets checked to make sure it’s accurate.

 Someone has to draw the lines that match marks to grades – the grade boundaries.
 For example, is 70 worth an A* and 69 a A?
 If so, 70 becomes the A*/A grade boundary.

 Here is last year's grade boundaries discussion, with links to where you can find each exam board's grade boundaries when they are available.

 We go into detail on what happens to your exam paper after you hand it in here.

 Grade boundaries are set by senior examiners with the help of statisticians and other experts.

-The challenge for those setting grade boundaries is to make sure that a set of answers that was, say, awarded an A grade last year Is still awarded an A this year and a top B last year is still a top B this year.
-In that way standards remain consistent from year to year.
+The challenge for those setting grade boundaries is to make sure that a set of answers that was, say, awarded an A* grade last year Is still awarded an A* this year and a top A last year is still a top A this year.
+This is how standards remain consistent from year to year.